biicode/docs/arduino/arduino-getting-started.rst

 .. container:: infonote

-    **why this layout?**
+    **What is the reason behind this layout?**

-    This layout is because biicode analyse the dependencies of yours blocks and download it into de deps folder.
-It is important because biicode configure and build your project following this layout.
+    This layout is enforced because biicode analyzes the dependencies of your blocks and downloads them into de deps folder.
+It is important because biicode configures and build your project following this layout.

-    For this reason, all the code you want to be analyzed must place into a block inside the blocks folder.
+    For this reason, all the code you want to be analyzed must be placed into a block inside the blocks folder.

-    The structure of this blocks is composed by two parts, the user owner and the block name.
-In this example we use the anonymous user, but if you want to publish your own blocks in the future, you need to create a biicode user and use that user name.
+    The structure of these blocks is composed by two parts, the owner (username) and the block name.
+In this example we use an anonymous user, but if you want to publish your own blocks in the future, you will need to register and user your username.

-    If you want to change the user of a block into your blocks folder, just change the name folder where are this block.
+    If you want to change the user of a block into your blocks folder, just change the name of the owner folder where this block lies.

 3. Resolve your dependencies
 ----------------------------